 The extraordinary array of intellectual and professional opportunities offered by the nation's capital make American University the ideal place to study economics.
 The department's strategic partnerships and our faculty's relationships with nearby institutions will help you make the best use of those opportunities.
 Consistently ranked as one of the best cities for job seekers, Washington, DC, provides an opportunity for students and graduates to obtain internships and employment with some of the world's most important economic institutions, including the World Bank, the International Monetary Fund, research institutes, think tanks, NGOs, nationally recognized private companies, and the US Departments of the Treasury, Labor, and Commerce.

-Your Doctorate Opens Doors to Success
+Your Doctorate Opens Doors

 Economics PhD graduates are well qualified for academic careers, but the degree also opens career paths in many government agencies and international organizations.
 Our students receive career mentorship and placement services that lead to careers in public policy, academia, and government, both domestically and abroad.